Robert Garcia (New York politician): Legal investigation and resignation

-Garcia remained in Congress until January 7, 1990, when he decided to resign following his trial on charges by US Attorney Rudy Giuliani that he was linked to the Wedtech scandal.
+Garcia remained in Congress until January 7, 1990, when he decided to resign following his trial on charges by U.S. Attorney Rudy Giuliani that he was linked to the Wedtech scandal.

 Wedtech conviction and exoneration

-The overarching case that came to be known as the Wedtech Scandal stemmed from Bronx defense contractor Wedtech Corporation loans obtained from the Small Business Administration (SBA), a Federal agency which was giving loans to minority-owned businesses in the 1980s.
+The overarching case that came to be known as the Wedtech Scandal stemmed from Bronx defense contractor Wedtech Corporation loans obtained from the Small Business Administration (SBA), a federal agency that was giving loans to minority-owned businesses in the 1980s.
 Wedtech had been founded by a Bronx native of Puerto Rican descent, John Mariotta, but one of his partners, Fred Neuberger, quietly acquired more than 50% ownership, which suddenly made the company ineligible for special SBA treatment and millions of dollars in government contracts.
 Wedtech continued to claim it was minority-owned anyway.

 Federal investigations mushroomed into something much larger that would end up implicating more than twenty people, both in government and in business.
 Garcia was convicted of extortion, but his conviction was reversed by the Appellate Court.

 Later life and death

 Following the reversal of his conviction, Garcia joined Charles Colson's "Prison Fellowship" program, which he developed to minister to those in prison.
 Both Garcia's father and sister, Aimee, had become pastors in the Pentecostal Church, and Garcia worked with Colson for a time.
-He continued to consult for public and private-sector clients in the mainland U.S. and Puerto Rico and continued to do so with Garcia Associates.
+He continued to consult for public and private-sector clients in the mainland United States and Puerto Rico and continued to do so with Garcia Associates.

 Garcia died from an infection due to his emphysema on January 25, 2017, in San Juan, Puerto Rico, sixteen days after his 84th birthday.
+He was buried at the Arlington National Cemetery.

 Honors and recognitions

-In addition to the many awards bestowed on him while in elected public service, former Congressman Garcia is increasingly being recognized for his pioneering role in Black and Hispanic politics, with organizations such as the Congressional Hispanic Caucus Institute, the New York State Assembly and Senate and the National Association of Latino Elected Officials (NALEO) honoring him at gala events in 2015 and 2016.
+In addition to the many awards bestowed on him while in elected public service, former Congressman Garcia is increasingly being recognized for his pioneering role in black and Hispanic politics, with organizations such as the Congressional Hispanic Caucus Institute, the New York State Assembly and Senate and the National Association of Latino Elected Officials (NALEO) honoring him at gala events in 2015 and 2016.